hot-glue-for-rails/hot-glue/README.md

 `rails new --css=bootstrap --javascript=webpack --database=postgresql`

 Confirm that both Stimulus and Turbo are working.

+**If using JSBundling, make sure to use the new `bin/dev rails` instead of the old `rails server` or else your Webpack will not compile.**

 For the quick step-by-step to help you confirm that both Stimulus and Turbo are working for your new JSBundling-Rails/CSSBunlding-Rails setup [see this post](https://jasonfleetwoodboldt.com/courses/stepping-up-rails/rails-7-new-app-with-js-bundling-css-bundling/).

 (Note that Bootstrap is optional for Hot Glue.
 Here, I am just showing you the default isntallation for simplicity.)